New startup wants to create social gaming experiences

 The prototype was so successful that the two game designers joined the Swedish accelerator programme Stugan right upon graduation, giving them the chance to spend seven weeks working on the game deep in the Swedish woods.
 This gave them the courage to start their own game studio in the fall.

-Since then, Other Tales Interactive has received a grant of DKK 90,000 developing the game from the Danish Film Institute and participated in Startup Programme
+Since then, Other Tales Interactive has received a grant of DKK 90,000 developing the game from the Danish Film Institute and participated in Startup Programme, an incubator programme offered to ITU students by ITU Business Development.

 Next stop: San Francisco